La Gazelle (Congo–Ocean Express)

 Engine / Locomotive

-Electro-Motive Diesel (EMD) diesel locomotives (10 units acquired 2015) with planned CRRC replacement during 2026–2030 rehabilitation
+Electro-Motive Diesel (EMD) diesel locomotives — 10 units acquired 2015; planned replacement with CRRC diesel locomotives during 2026–2030 rehabilitation.
+Locomotive weight approximately 120 tonnes per unit.

 Locomotive Weight